 - Improved insulin sensitivity

 - Reduced inflammation

 Oftentimes, we gain too much weight because of our hunger pangs and sweet cravings.
 To help prevent this from happening, intermittent fasting helps activate leptin and adiponectin, two hormones that are associated with appetite control and satiety.
-When fasting is done correctly and religiously, these hormones also help in reducing the level of stress hormones and increase thyroid activity – both of which can result in increased energy expenditure.
+When fasting is done correctly and religiously, these hormones also help reduce the level of stress hormones and increase thyroid activity, which can result in increased energy expenditure.
 Circulating ketone levels are also elevated during fasting days.
 Because of this, the body remains burning fats instead of sugar.
-Doing intermittent fasting correctly means not food binging during the periods of regular eating.
+Proper intermittent fasting means not food binging during the periods of regular eating.

 Insulin sensitivity is something that we will discuss more in the next section.
-What we know for sure is that blood sugar levels have profound impact on overall weight and chronic obesity.
+We know for sure that blood sugar levels have a profound impact on overall weight and chronic obesity.
 They are also associated with inflammation that often leads to diabetic complications.
-As intermittent fasting works on these conditions, the stage is set for the achievement and maintenance of healthy weight.
+As intermittent fasting works on these conditions, the stage is set for achieving and maintaining a healthy weight.